Egypt announces criminal investigation of Mursi

 Friday's demonstration passed off peacefully, in contrast to a week earlier when 35 people were killed in battles between pro- and anti-Mursi demonstrators.

-On Monday 57 people were killed in clashes between the army and Mursi supporters near a Cairo barracks.
-The army says it was responding to an attack; the Brotherhood called it a massacre.
+On Monday, 57 people were killed in clashes between the army and Mursi supporters near a Cairo barracks.
+The army said it was responding to an attack; the Brotherhood called it a massacre.

 Egypt's interim authorities have set out a "road map" to restore full civilian rule, with plans for a new constitution and parliamentary elections in about six months, followed by a presidential vote.
 A judge has been named interim president and liberal economist Hazem el-Beblawi appointed prime minister.

-He is trying to form a cabinet likely to be made up mainly of technocrats and liberals, without offending a large ultra-orthodox Islamist group that broke with the Brotherhood to accept the military takeover.
-Beblawi told Reuters on Saturday he expected to name the cabinet within two days.
+He is trying to form a Cabinet likely to be made up mainly of technocrats and liberals, without offending a large ultra-orthodox Islamist group that broke with the Brotherhood to accept the military takeover.

+By the end of Saturday, candidates for many of the key ministries had been identified, although they had yet to accept them and the decisions were not final.

-Two senior interim government sources said Beblawi planned to offer the finance portfolio to Hany Kadri, who has overseen stalled loan talks with the International Monetary Fund.
+Two senior interim government sources said Beblawi planned to offer the finance portfolio to Hany Kadri, a Christian who has overseen stalled loan talks with the International Monetary Fund, and the supplies ministry to Godah Abdel Khalik, a leftist politician who held the position briefly in 2011.

+Another Christian, Mounir Fakhry Abdel Nour, a liberal who previously served as tourism minister, will be invited to head the investment ministry.

 The United States refuses to say whether it considers the army takeover a "coup", which under U.S. law would require it to cut off aid including $1.3 billion a year in military support.